Jean Barker, Baroness Trumpington: Media

 As a castaway on Desert Island Discs in 1990 she chose as her luxury item the Crown Jewels in order to maximise her chances of being rescued.

 In 2011, she published a jaunty ghost-written memoir, Coming Up Trumps.
 In the preface, she wrote she was persuaded by huge demands from her friends and colleagues to have an autobiography published.

 On 30 November 2012, Trumpington was a guest panellist on the BBC TV's satirical news quiz Have I Got News for You; at the age of 90 she was the oldest guest to have appeared on the programme.
 In December 2013 she was a guest on BBC Three chat show Backchat with Jack and Michael Whitehall.
 In 2014 she was a guest judge in the finals of the Great British Menu.

 At the end of December 2017, she was one of the guest editors for BBC Radio 4's prestigious Today programme.
 Topics she chose to highlight included her long-standing campaign to legalise brothels; Sangita Myska was tasked with interviewing a brothel keeper, a sex worker, and a woman who had escaped the sex industry.
 Another topic was living with incurable diseases such as Crohn's.
 John Humphrys interviewed her about her life and career, when she credited good luck for much of her success.

-She was referenced as suffering from the fictional 'Slimmels disease' in the spoof news and current affairs satire The Day Today.
+She was referenced as suffering from the fictional "Slimmels disease" in the spoof news and current affairs satire The Day Today.

-Later life and death
+Later life

 Lady Trumpington was widowed in 1988.
 In later interviews with The Guardian she described enjoying her grandchildren.
 She also enjoyed contract bridge, needlepoint and horse racing.
 In January 2010, while she was out, her flat in Battersea caught fire; her possessions were badly damaged.

 She died in Chelsea, London, on 26 November 2018.
 Her death was confirmed by her son, Adam Barker, on Twitter later that night.
 He wrote: "My mother passed away this afternoon in her sleep ... she had a bloody good innings."